sopoforic/cgrr-gamecube/README.md

                   'Permissions': {<Permissions.PERM_NO_COPY: 4>},
                   'Unused1': 255,
                   'Unused2': 65535}
  'm_save_data': [b"This is a test GCI file.
-The data here should be a part of the first block.
-After this, it's all zeroes until the next block.\x00\x00..."]
+The data here should be a..."]
  ```

 Editing a gci file: